St. Mark's application process is the same for domestic and international students with two exceptions;

 If you have a well developed talent in the creative or performing arts, you may submit samples of your work for review by St. Mark's art, theater and music faculty.
 You may also submit athletic videos for our coaches to view.
 St. Mark's accepts athletic videos and art submissions via Slideroom.
 Please review the detailed submission instructions on the Slideroom website.
 If you elect not to submit materials via Slideroom, you may include with your application a printed art portfolio or athletic resume that lists your training and experience, repertoire or roles performed and honors received.
 For network security purposes, we cannot accept submissions via USB drives, CD, DVD, or email.

 Yes, St. Mark’s is authorized by SEVIS (US Department of Security’s Student and Exchange Information System) to issue the I-20 application form.
 Students must apply, be admitted, and enrolled before St. Mark’s may issue the application.
-We have around 70 international students each year to whom we issue I-20 Forms after they enroll as new students in April and then provide us with financial certification, parent affidavit, and a copy of their passport page.
+We have around 70 international students each year to whom we issue I-20 Forms annually.
+After new students enroll in April they must provide us with financial certification, parent affidavit, and a copy of their passport page.
 In nearly all cases, our newly admitted students succeed in obtaining student visas.
 Due to legal regulations, St. Mark’s cannot issue I-20’s for enrolled students more than 90 days prior to the start of school.

 Due to graduation our graduation requirements, we typically cannot accept international applicants for 11th grade.
 Exceptions may be made at the discretion of the Director of Admission for international students who have been studying in the US or Canada for more than 3 years.
 St. Mark’s does not admit any applicants for 12th grade regardless of citizenship and we do not offer a post-graduate year.